zatech/code-of-conduct/README.md

 * upvote or otherwise support my thing somewhere else
 * apply to or attend this thing that I am promoting

-All of these, and any other message that fits into a similar pattern, are generally strongly discouraged and may be deleted at the discretion of the admin team.
+All of these, and any other message that fits into a similar pattern, are strongly discouraged and may be deleted at the discretion of the admin team.

 When deciding whether or not a message should be removed, we consider the following